devnull-cz/c-prog-lang/2023/01.md

 	  also see [PureDarwin](http://www.puredarwin.org/)),
 	  major parts of Windows kernel, OpenSSH, OpenSSL, Apache, NGINX, cURL, etc. etc.)
-	- C programmers will be needed virtually for ever
+	- Based on the previous, C programmers will be needed virtually for ever
 	- Fast, very portable
 		- However, now at the expense of having very complex compilers (see e.g. https://queue.acm.org/detail.cfm?id=3212479)